 Mercy is only possible, though, within justice.
 If I brought my kids up toast every day without any rules concerning their dinner, it wouldn’t be mercy.
 It would be entitlement.
 So parents ought to continue parenting justly; but remember to explicitly throw in mercy once in a while, teach your children to be gracious and accepting of others’ mercy, especially God’s.

 Extending mercy is fun as a parent too.
-Jeffery R. Holland quoted, “the thing God enjoys most about being God is the thrill of being merciful, especially to those who don’t expect it and often feel they don’t deserve it.”
+Jeffery R. Holland said, “the thing God enjoys most about being God is the thrill of being merciful, especially to those who don’t expect it and often feel they don’t deserve it.”
 It is a thrill to brighten a child’s evening with a non-deserved treat, or buying them something at the store when they forgot their own money.
 Rare merciful events are the most precious.